GasPal-iOS/GasPal/README.md

 App will track all receipts and fuel log and present a dashboard with charts and insights.

 ## User Stories
-- [ ] User can use a tar bar to navigate between the screens: dashboard, profile, vehicle, tracking, and service
+- [ ] User can use a tab bar to navigate between the screens: profile, vehicle, tracking, service, and dashboard
-- [ ] User can see the Dashboard screen displaying the following information:
-   - [ ] Last MPG, best MPG, average price paid
-   - [ ] Charts for MPG, gas expenses, service expenses per time (Annual, monthly, weekly)
 - [ ] User can view Profile screen and enter driver's information
    - [ ] Profile screen should contain full name, drivers license number, home address
    - [ ] User can enter driver's information by scanning drivers license